 On Saturday the market is the best-known start for ‘Tardeo’, with beautiful party-goers basking in the sunshine with a caña or a cava and a plate of sushi, before heading to one of the early opening clubs in the area.

-Due to its central location, Santa Catalina is a short walk from renowned landmarks such as La Seu cathedral and Bellver Castle with its stunning views across the bay of Palma.
-The heart of the city can also be reached easily on foot with designer shops and beautiful plazas in close proximity.
+Due to its central location, Santa Catalina is a short walk from renowned landmarks such as La Seu cathedral and Bellver Castle.
+If you buy property in Santa Catalina you’re likely to have stunning views across the bay of Palma, particularly if you look in the area of Es Jonquet.
+The heart of the city can be reached easily on foot with designer shops and beautiful plazas in close proximity.
 Or cut the journey in half and go on bike, which is a joy in the warmer months when a fresh sea breeze greets the island.

 Good to know about Santa Catalina